Blog

 Education Loan for Master's in Germany

-Last updated: March 2026
+Last updated: May 2026

 TL;DR: Education loans for studying in Germany range from INR 4-50 lakhs (non-collateral) to INR 1.5 crores (collateral-based).
 Interest rates run 9-14% depending on lender type.
-Since most German public universities are tuition-free, the loan primarily covers living expenses (EUR 11,904/year blocked account + travel + setup costs).
+Since most German public universities are tuition-free, the loan primarily covers living expenses (EUR 11,904/year blocked account + travel + setup).
 Key lenders: SBI, Axis Bank, HDFC Credila, Prodigy Finance, and MPOWER.

-Do You Need an Education Loan for Germany?
+Do you need an education loan for Germany?

 Because most German public universities charge no tuition, the total funding you need is significantly lower than for the US, UK, or Australia.
 A 2-year Master's at a public university costs EUR 20,000-28,000 total (living expenses + semester fees).
 This means many students can manage with savings, family support, and part-time work.